-Working in partnership with the UN World Food Programme, AGHCA uses participatory, arts-based approaches to communicate key messages on issues affecting food security.
+Working in partnership with the UN World Food Programme, AGHCA uses participatory theatre to engage communities on issues affecting food security.

 wfp pilot Project 2016